Japanese withholding tax and tax return for foreign directors of foreign-affiliated companies.

 Non-permanent resident > Overseas parent company pays>Tax return

-If the portion of the salary that corresponds to the domestic service period was not withheld, it is necessary to file a tax return.
+If the portion of the salary corresponding to the domestic service period was not withheld, he needs to file a tax return in Japan.

-Non-permanent resident > Overseas parent company pays>Application of tax exemption for short-term residents
+Non-permanent resident > Overseas parent company pays > Application of tax exemption

 The short-term tax exemption is for non-residents in Japan, so it does not apply to Mr. A, who is a resident.